New Post-Docs

 Green Shield Benefits Health Plan

 The Green Shield Health Benefit Plan provides postdocs with many important services, and covers some expenses not covered by OHIP or UHIP.
 This benefit includes some dental coverage, prescription drug costs, travel benefit and some additional health benefits (such as health practitioners and medical equipment).
 This plan is mandatory for all postdocs (both employee and trainee postdocs) who are receiving their stipend payment through the university’s payroll system and have their postdoctoral engagement at U of T confirmed in the Postdoctoral Fellows Registration Database.
-Please consult the Green Sheild Benefit for detailed information about your coverage.
+Please consult the Green Shield benefit booklet for detailed information about your coverage.
 Employee Postdocs are automatically enrolled in the benefits plan for single coverage; trainee postdocs and postdocs who want to add family members should contact the SGS Postdoctoral Office.

 Other Topics for Discussion with Administrative Staff